kaneh1998/CPU-Simulator/README.md

-# CPU-Simulator
+# cool Interpreter

-Simulates execution of machine code of the miaginary language 'cool'
+Simulates execution of machine code of the ficticious programming language 'cool'

 Compiled with cc -o runcool runcool.c